 Why are some people happier than others?

-It seems like an obvious question, but there is surprisingly little research on the subject.
+It seems obvious, but there is surprisingly little research on the subject.
 There is an entire field – positive psychology – dedicated to finding what makes people happy.
-Yet even people who have devoted their entire careers to researching happiness seldom ask about its origins.
+Yet even people who have devoted their careers to researching happiness seldom ask about its origins.

-This is exactly the question Satoshi Kanazawa and Normal Li explore in their 2016 paper, “Country roads, take me home . . . to my friends.”
+This is precisely the question Satoshi Kanazawa and Normal Li explore in their 2016 paper, “Country roads, take me home . . . to my friends.”

-Kanazawa is a professor at the London School of Economics and a pioneer in the field of evolutionary psychologist.
+Kanazawa is a professor at the London School of Economics and a pioneer in evolutionary psychology.
 He originated the “Savanna Principle,” the idea that our brains evolved for life on the African savanna in the early days of our species and have not changed much since then.
 Kanazawa believes that many human behaviors that seem irrational today evolved as responses to challenges in the lives of our earliest ancestors.

 Norman Li is an American-born securities trader and economist turned social psychologist who teaches at the Singapore Management University.
 He seeks to apply the analytical tools he learned in finance to the understanding of human behavior.